-The evidence therefore indicates that the EUTM proprietor was aware of the applicant and its use of the signs 'SCIO' and 'CLASP32' prior to the filing of the EUTM.
+The evidence therefore indicates that the EUTM proprietor was aware of the applicant (and its predecessor) and its use of the sign 'SCIO' prior to the filing of the EUTM.
 The EUTM proprietor argues that there were other companies using the sign 'SCIO' but lists the predecessor to the applicant and the related companies and the applicant itself as well as the proprietor.
 As was seen from the evidence the applicant is the successor in title and the one in which the rights to the SCIO sign have been validly transferred and the other companies were its predecessor or distributor/manufacturer.
 However, the fact that the applicant was not registered in 2002 but that other companies began use but transferred the sign to the applicant cannot deny the applicant's rights to the sign.
 Also, the fact that the proprietor as a distributor was allowed to sell the goods and as such use the sign in Romania or other countries does not mean that it acquires independent rights to the sign but merely that it was permitted to use the sign which belonged to the applicant.
+The proprietor argues that it has put much money and man power into developing the brand as have the other companies, yet as has been shown above, the rights to the sign lie with the applicant and the other companies involved were the manufacturer of the hardware or software and the proprietor as the distributor.
+All benefitted in different ways but that does not affect the ownership of the trade mark rights which lie with the applicant.

-The applicant has shown that it has used the signs 'SCIO' and 'CLASP32' separately either on types of electrophysiological biofeedback devices or on the software use in these devices prior to the filing of the EUTM.
-It further showed that the EUTM proprietor was aware of the existence of these signs for the reasons laid out above.
+The applicant has shown that it has used the sign 'SCIO' on types of electrophysiological biofeedback devices or prior to the filing of the EUTM.
+It further showed that the EUTM proprietor was aware of the existence of this sign for the reasons laid out above.